Home kitchen Tips & TechniquesKitchen Tips How To Clean The Inside Of A Burnt Tea Kettle

 4. How often should I clean the inside of my tea kettle?

-You should be cleaning the interior of your tea kettle often, optimally after every use.
+You should be cleaning the interior of your tea kettle often (how to clean the inside of a burnt tea kettle), optimally after every use.
 This will keep your filter free from stains, minerals, and foul odor buildup.
 This also means that regular cleaning can help to keep your kettle in tip top condition and last longer.
 In addition, cleaning your tea kettle frequently can also prevent any unwanted flavors from being transferred to your drinks.

 Image If you can see stubborn stains or can smell that its time for a deep clean.
-Include routine cleaning as part of your tea-making routine and enjoy a clean and fresh kettle every time.
+Include routine cleaning as part of your tea-making routine (how to clean the inside of a burnt tea kettle) and enjoy a clean and fresh kettle every time.

 5. Can I use a dishwasher to clean the inside of my tea kettle?

-This also all depends on the type of material your tea kettle is made from.
-Not all tea kettles can be cleaned in the dishwasher as some might have damage or discolor.
-If you are unsure whether your tea kettle is dishwasher safe, simply refer to the manufacturer instructions or care manual.
-I’d start by saying if it’s dishwasher safe, detach any removable parts and run them through the dishwasher according to the manufacturer’s instructions.
-If your kettle is not dishwasher safe, it is advisable to clean it on your own by using vinegar, lemon juice, or baking soda.
+This also all depends on the kind of material your tea kettle is manufactured from.
+Not all tea kettles can be washed in the dishwasher; some may have pigmentation or damage.
+Refer to the manufacturer instructions or care guide to find out whether your tea kettle is dishwasher safe.
+First, let me state whether it’s dishwasher safe; if so, separate any removable components and run them through the manufacturer’s recommended dishwasher.
+Should your kettle be considered unsafe for dishwasher, (how to clean the inside of a burnt tea kettle) you should wash it yourself using vinegar, lemon juice, or baking soda.

 Summary